Optimal Conditional Inference in Adaptive Experiments: Introduction

-\Cref{sec:problem_setup} formally introduces the problem we consider in the context of the normal model, and proves the optimality of last-batch-only inference absent further restrictions on $(T,\Pi_{1:T},\eta)$. \Cref{sub:leftover} introduces the class of location-invariant experiments and derives the sufficient statistic for $\mu$ in this class. \Cref{sec:inference_in_the_gaussian_model} considers optimal conditional inference when $(T,\Pi_{1:T},\eta)$ depends on the data only through a collection of polyhedral events.
+\Cref{sec:problem_setup} formally introduces the problem we consider in the context of the normal model, and proves the optimality of last-batch-only inference absent further restrictions on $(T,\Pi_{1:T},\eta)$. \Cref{sub:leftover} introduces the class of location-invariant experiments and derives the sufficient statistic for $\mu$ in this class. \Cref{sub:asymptotics} shows that feasible analogs of the resulting inference procedures are uniformly asymptotically valid over a large class of data generating processes. \Cref{sec:inference_in_the_gaussian_model} considers optimal conditional inference when $ (T,\Pi_{1:T},\eta)$ depends on the data only through a collection of polyhedral events.
 Finally \cref{sec:simulation_evidence} provides simulation evidence on the performance of our procedures.
 Proofs and additional results are provided in the appendix.
-In particular, \cref {sub:asymptotics} includes asymptotic results justifying the finite-sample normal approximation in the main text. \Cref{asec:proofs_maintext} proves results stated in the main text.